 Here’s how each of the words I chose were reflected throughout 2017:

 This word had two sides to it: physical and mental.
 Physically, I aimed to travel light.
 I left what I didn’t need at home and took the essentials across the ocean with me.
 And even when I travel here in Europe, I always try to keep my bag to a backpack (just having to run through Rome’s train station to catch a train, I can say backpacks are always a good idea).
 Mental lightness was another story.
 As I mentioned earlier, there were a lot of uncertain, anxious times for me.
 I moved to a new country, didn’t know anyone besides my husband, and couldn’t work.
 So I was definitely down some days.
-But learning to make the most of the time I have and not holding onto baggage was a hard, but necessary task.
+Learning to make the most of the time I have and not holding onto baggage was a hard, but necessary task.

 Being able to adapt was KEY this year.
 Especially dealing with the military and the Italian government (both of which are slow and disorganized and often tell you contradictory things), things could always change — and did.
-Paperwork took way longer than it should have, my passport got lost… you get the drift.
+Paperwork took way longer than it should have, my passport got lost… you get the gist.
 When things were out of my control, I had to learn to trust God and adapt.
 Still a work in progress, but a helpful reminder.

 “When you’re in a situation that is foreign to you, you just have to pull yourself together and adapt.” — Dasha Zhukova